FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 This document describes how to connect and configure two Expansion Hubs for use in the FIRST Tech Challenge.
-Note that the FIRST Tech Challenge Game Manual Part 1 (rule <RE07>, part f) limits the maximum number of Expansion Hubs on a single robot to two.
+Note that the FIRST Tech Challenge Competition Manual limits the maximum number of Expansion Hubs on a single robot to two.

 **Important Note:** This document describes the process for setting up a